somusset/SolarJets/README.md

 cd ../BoxTheJets
 panoptes workflow download-classifications 21225 box-the-jets-classifications.csv
 ```
+    Note that if you need to generate a new classification report, the keyword `--generate` should be added at the end of that line.
+Otherwise only the classification report that was last generated will be downloaded (that may exclude the newest classification data).

 ## Generate the configuration files
 ### Generation of the files using panoptes
 If configuration files are not present in the `/configs` directory, then they need to be created, for each of the workflows: